Mugunth007/vibehack-vortex/client/README.md

-# PhishIntel Frontend (Client)
+# Vortex Frontend (Client)

-This folder contains the frontend code for the PhishIntel project.
+This folder contains the frontend code for the Vortex project.
 The application is built with [React](https://reactjs.org/) using [Create React App](https://create-react-app.dev/).

 ## Project Overview

-PhishIntel is a phishing simulation and awareness platform.
+Vortex is a phishing simulation and awareness platform.
 The client (this folder) provides the user interface for managing campaigns, audiences, templates, sender profiles, and viewing analytics.

 ## Getting Started